openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/ate_tests/base_vrf_selection/README.md

 *   IPinIP

-        *   Flow#1: IPinIP with outer source as not "222.222.222.222" and outer destination as the prefix DEST-IPv4-VLAN10
+        *   Flow#1: IPinIP with outer source as not "222.222.222.222" and outer destination as ATE-DEST-IPv4-VLAN10
-        *   Flow#2: IPinIP with outer source as not "222.222.222.222" and outer destination as the prefix DEST-IPv4-VLAN20
+        *   Flow#2: IPinIP with outer source as not "222.222.222.222" and outer destination as ATE-DEST-IPv4-VLAN20
-        *   Flow#3: IPinIP with outer source as "222.222.222.222" and outer destination as DEST-IPv4-VLAN10
+        *   Flow#3: IPinIP with outer source as "222.222.222.222" and outer destination as ATE-DEST-IPv4-VLAN10
-        *   Flow#4: IPinIP with outer source as "222.222.222.222" and outer destination as DEST-IPv4-VLAN20
+        *   Flow#4: IPinIP with outer source as "222.222.222.222" and outer destination as ATE-DEST-IPv4-VLAN20

 *   IPv6inIP

-        *   Flow#5: IPv6inIP with outer source as not "222.222.222.222" and outer destination as the prefix DEST-IPv4-VLAN10
+        *   Flow#5: IPv6inIP with outer source as not "222.222.222.222" and outer destination as ATE-DEST-IPv4-VLAN10
-        *   Flow#6: IPv6inIP with outer source as not "222.222.222.222" and outer destination as the prefix DEST-IPv4-VLAN20
+        *   Flow#6: IPv6inIP with outer source as not "222.222.222.222" and outer destination as ATE-DEST-IPv4-VLAN20
-        *   Flow#7: IPv6inIP with outer source as "222.222.222.222" and outer destination as DEST-IPv4-VLAN10
+        *   Flow#7: IPv6inIP with outer source as "222.222.222.222" and outer destination as ATE-DEST-IPv4-VLAN10
-        *   Flow#8: IPv6inIP with outer source as "222.222.222.222" and outer destination as DEST-IPv4-VLAN20
+        *   Flow#8: IPv6inIP with outer source as "222.222.222.222" and outer destination as ATE-DEST-IPv4-VLAN20

 *   Native IPv4

-        *   Flow#9: Native IPv4 flow with any source address and destination as DEST-IPv4-VLAN20
+        *   Flow#9: Native IPv4 flow with any source address and destination as ATE-DEST-IPv4-VLAN20

 *   Native IPv6

-        *   Flow#10: Native IPv6 flow with any source address and destination as DEST-IPv6-VLAN20
+        *   Flow#10: Native IPv6 flow with any source address and destination as ATE-DEST-IPv6-VLAN20